1. Spend Your Day Surfing

 We are the official Surf City USA, so a visit practically requires a surf sesh—or at least that you witness one.
 Our rich surf heritage dates all the way back to 1914, when George “Father of Modern Surfing” Freeth first demonstrated surfing at the Huntington Beach Pier.
 Since then, Huntington Beach’s surf culture has evolved through decades of legendary surfers, surf shops, surfboard shapers, and surfing contests.

 Equipped with your own board?
 Huntington Beach’s best surfing spots are the north and south sides of the iconic pier—seasoned surfers only, please—17th Street and Pacific Coast Highway (PCH), the “Cliffs” at Goldenwest Street and PCH, the Santa Ana River Jetty, and Bolsa Chica State Beach.

-Kayaking not only lets you experience the Harbour’s magic from the water, it’s also a fantastic workout.
-Kayak rentals are available through OEX Sunset Beach, Sunset Rentals and Huntington Harbor Boat Rentals —all along PCH in Sunset Beach.
+Kayaking not only lets you experience the Harbour’s magic from the water, but it’s also a fantastic workout.
+Kayak rentals are available through OC Paddlesports, OEX Sunset Beach, and Huntington Harbour Boat Rentals—all along PCH in Sunset Beach.

 3. Stand Up Paddle Boarding (SUP)

 Another fun way to work the Harbour and your body is atop a Stand Up Paddle Board (SUP).
 Rentals are available through the same kayak rental spots listed above.
 If you’ve never SUPed, try a lesson with McKinnon Surf & SUP Lessons.